History and scope of the post-medieval science, technology and medicine collections

 Nineteenth century collections

 Papers of 19th-century scientists and physicians are also extensive.
-Descriptions of these papers are generally located in the Summary Catalogues.
+Where a specific link to a catalogue is not given here, descriptions of these papers are generally located in the Summary Catalogues [digitized copies].

 • William Baxter (1787-1871) botanist